How do I create grading schemes?

 To create grading schemes for final grades in Buzz:

-- Open the Performance tool from the Main Menu, select the desired course, and click Final Grades in the toolbar.
+- Open the Gradebook tool from the Main Menu and select the desired course

 - Click Grading Scheme in the toolbar.

-- Click Add to create a new scheme; if you want to edit an existing scheme, select it.
+- Click Add grading scheme to create a new scheme; if you want to edit an existing scheme, select it.

 - Edit the default grading scheme in the following ways:

-- Indicate which assignment grades you want counted under Included Assignments.
+- Indicate which assignment grades you want counted under Include Assignments.

-- Adjust the Relative Category Weights in the course.
+- Adjust the Relative Category Weights in the course (if they're enabled).

 - Indicate if you want Buzz to exclude lowest-scored activities in each category and how many using Dropped Scores.